Cookies?

 LSE Research Online LSE Library Services

-Micheler, Eva ORCID: 0000-0002-7922-2436 and Zaccaria, Elena Christine (2024) Digitising the UK securities market: the case against and proposal to enfranchise indirect investors.
+Micheler, Eva ORCID: 0000-0002-7922-2436 and Zaccaria, Elena Christine (2024) Digitising the UK securities market: the case against and a proposal to enfranchise indirect investors.
 Cambridge Law Journal.
-ISSN 0008-1973 (In Press)
+ISSN 0008-1973

-[img] Text (Digitising the UK securities market) - Accepted Version
+[img] Text (div-class-title-digitising-the-uk-securities-market-the-case-against-and-a-proposal-to-enfranchise-indirect-investors-div) - Published Version

-Available under License Creative Commons Attribution Non-commercial No Derivatives.
+Available under License Creative Commons Attribution.

-Download (733kB)
+Download (389kB)

 Abstract

-A Taskforce, appointed by HM Treasury, has recently proposed legislation to eliminate certificated (paper) shares and to require the investors currently holding paper shares to hold them indirectly through nominees.
+A taskforce, appointed by HM Treasury, has recently proposed legislation to eliminate certificated (paper) shares and to require the investors currently holding paper shares to hold them indirectly through nominees.
 It has also suggested that disclosure combined with a common messaging protocol will enable the market to improve the ability of indirect shareholders to exercise their rights.
 In this paper we make a case against legislation eliminating paper certificates.
 We argue that the industry does not need the Government to remove paper certificates.
 If they want paper certificates to disappear, they should develop a model for holding uncertificated shares directly that is affordable for retail investors.
 The Government should nevertheless intervene.
-It should encourage the Competition and Markets Authority to investigate the price structure of accounts for holding uncertificated shares directly with CREST, that operates as a monopoly provider for such accounts in the UK.
+It should encourage the Competition and Markets Authority to investigate the price structure of accounts for holding uncertificated shares directly with CREST, which operates as a monopoly provider for such accounts in the UK.
 We further explain that the current system for holding shares indirectly disenfranchises investors and argue that this not only affects investors but also deprives issuers of oversight of their governance.
 We use empirical evidence to explain that disclosure combined with a common messaging protocol is unlikely to cause the market to develop a system that better enfranchises indirect shareholders.
 Consequently, we propose legislation to give indirect investors better access to shareholder rights.

 Item Type: Article

-Additional Information: © 2024 Cambridge University Press
+Additional Information: © 2024 The Authors

 Divisions: Law

-Subjects: K Law
+Subjects: K Law > K Law (General)

-T Technology
+T Technology > T Technology (General)

 Date Deposited: 03 Sep 2024 13:03

-Last Modified: 17 Oct 2024 18:19
+Last Modified: 12 Dec 2024 04:27

 URI: http://eprints.lse.ac.uk/id/eprint/125288